hellium6/zig-packages-netbsd/README.md

 $ pkg_info -a | grep ^zig
 zig-master-0.14.0-dev.3462+edabcf619 Programming language designed for robustness and clarity
 ### For lang/zig-0.14.0 the output might be something like:
-### zig-isolated-0.14.0 Programming language designed for robustness and clarity
+### zig-isolated0140-0.14.0 Programming language designed for robustness and clarity (prefix isolated)
 $ doas pkg_delete zig-master-0.14.0-dev.3462+edabcf619
 ```